 But what if it stays longer?
 Or keeps coming back?
-It could be signs of a sinus infection.
-Then lots of things start coming to the mind.
-Most common in them is sinus infection contagious?
+It could be a sign of a sinus infection.
+Then lots of things start coming to mind.
+The most common in them is sinus infection contagious.
 You don’t want to spread the infection among the family, especially if there are children around.

 Well, to get the answer to that question and all the other questions that are bothering you, you need to read the article carefully.
 Here you’ll not only clear all the doubts but also learn to maintain yourself properly if you or your loved ones have an infection.

 To know the sinus infection properly, you need to understand the sinuses.
 Sinuses are a series of cavities in the skull around the nose.
 These are lined with a soft tissue named mucosa.
 You have four types of sinuses, and they are-

 - The largest Maxillary Sinuses are located in the chic bones under your eyes.

 - The Frontal Sinuses are located in the lower center of the forehead.

 - Ethmoid sinuses are in between the eyes.